-It turns out that Laputa’s astronomers have discovered that Mars has two moons, 150 years before they were observed by Asaph Hall in 1877.
+It turns out that Laputa’s astronomers had discovered that Mars has two moons, 150 years before Asaph Hall observed them in 1877.
 The fact that his prediction was based on mere conjecture is far more impressive than someone who makes an educated and informed guess, as even their proximity and orbit are fairly accurate.

 Hall named the moons Phobos and Deimos.
 In a nod to Gulliver’s Travels, a crater on Deimos was named Swift after the writer himself, a tribute as remarkable as the premonition that inspired it.

 Living in a time of social and economic turmoil in the late 19th century, Edward Bellamy grew embittered by the slow creation of labor unions, the violence surrounding the working-class majority, and hostility toward the privileged minority.
-The American writer therefore outlined his opinions and advice for the future in his novel, Looking Backward: 2000–1887.
+Therefore, the American writer outlined his opinions and advice for the future in his novel Looking Backward: 2000–1887.

-In it, protagonist Julian West falls into a hypnotized deep sleep and wakes up a century later, in the year 2000.
+In it, protagonist Julian West falls into a hypnotized deep sleep and wakes up a century later in 2000.
 The world has become a socialist utopia, where all of America’s goods are distributed equally to its citizens.
-It was Bellamy who first introduced the concept of credit cards to the world before they were ever invented, when his character is taken to a store and given one that works like a debit card.
+It was Bellamy who first introduced the concept of credit cards to the world before they were ever invented when his character is taken to a store and given one that works like a debit card.

 They acquire all the products and services necessary to lead a comfortable life, depending on the buyer’s situation.
 Although not exactly the same as the present day, it’s still with remarkable foresight that Bellamy created this concept—now adopted by banks all over the world.
 And to think that far ahead in the late 1880s was something only a very forward-thinking individual could conceive.
 That, or a time traveler.

 It’s not that out there for science fiction to feature on this list because the genre is, by default, so very ahead of its time—or any time for that matter.
-Futuristic cities, societies, technology, and transportation methods all form part of sci-fi’s integral allure, and the forward-thinking individuals who come up with these tales can’t help occasionally visualizing events that come true.
+Futuristic cities, societies, technology, and transportation methods all form part of sci-fi’s integral allure.
+The forward-thinking individuals who come up with these tales can’t help occasionally visualize events that come true.